dhodgson615/Curve-Fitter/README.md

 ## Caveats

-* If two points share the same x-coordinate, the formula divides by zero—skip or pre-process such samples.
+* If two points share the same x-coordinate, the formula divides by zero.
+Skip or pre-process such samples.

 * When $y_1 = y_2$ the amplitude vanishes; you might decide a straight